-Connecticut law provides all students equal access to public school education without discrimination.
-If you experience harassment or discrimination, especially if it interferes with your education, contact your school administration, the State Department of Education (SDE) or the CHRO.
+Connecticut law provides all students equal access to public school education without discrimination (CONN.
+GEN. STAT. § 10-15c).
+If you experience harassment or discrimination, especially if it interferes with your education, contact your school administration, the State Department of Education (SDE) or the Commission on Human Rights and Opportunities (CHRO).
 Can I use the bathrooms and locker rooms that match my gender identity?
-Connecticut guidelines instruct public schools to give students access to bathrooms and locker rooms that correspond to their gender identity.
+Connecticut guidelines instruct public schools to give students access to bathrooms and locker rooms that correspond with their gender identity.
 If a student and school administrator are concerned about the student's safety, a student may be given access to a single-stall restroom and/or private changing room.
 Guidelines say that no student should be forced to use a locker room or bathroom that is inconsistent with their gender identity, or to use a separate changing space.
 What are my rights in other gender-specific matters?
 Students should be allowed to participate in genderspecific programs like sports and gym class in accordance with their gender identity.
 Students should be permitted to dress in accordance with their gender identity as long as they follow the school's dress code.
-How do I complain about violations of my rights?
+What do I do if my rights are violated in school?
+Your public school should have a published procedure for you to make a complaint.
+You can also direct complaints to the SDE and CHRO.